There are more progressive heroes at your back, than you realize. Seldom seen on television network news, they largely inhabit the Internet.

 When the work of progressive heroes does happen to be covered on commercial network news, it’s typically presented as foolish, problematic, a threat, or un-American.
 Therefore, thoughtful news junkies must seek independent progressive news coverage, easily found on the Internet, in order to get the full picture.

 Now, let’s take a look at progressive heroes in the current world of “untelevised” news.
-Come back later for more.
-The newest additions are always at the top…
+Check back soon.
+This feed is updated regularly.

 Sara Nelson – A Green New Deal for Airline Workers